Paving the Way

 How do you describe your creative process?

-My first focus is on creating a concept and connection to a kaupapa that has the ability to create new whakaaro around how we as people can connect, learn and consciously act with better practice for more than ourselves.
-The reason for this is that we are Māori and this is how we roll.
+My initial focus is to create a concept and connection to a kaupapa (subject) that has the ability to provide new whakaaro (thinking) around how we make, learn and consciously act with better practice and for the benefit of more than myself.
+That’s how Māori and Indigenous people roll.
+Simplified, create consciously, be authentic and respectful, produce purposeful slow fashion that holds story and connection.

 How has your work developed over time?

-Our work at KN has developed over the years due to environmental and social impacts.
-Capacity and resources play a huge role in how much mahi we purposefully create new pieces and recreate end of life solutions.
-As a person and as a business, we are all constantly still learning, growing, and supporting more on their haerenga.
+Our work at KN has developed over the years due to economic, environmental and social impacts.
+Capacity and resources play a huge role in how we grow, operate and it affects our decision making regarding how much we purposefully produce .
+As a business, we are all constantly learning, growing, and supporting others on their haerenga pakihi (business journey).

 Congratulations on opening NZFW ‘23.
 What moment are you most proud of in your fashion career?